marc7666/Verification-of-Programs-with-Hoare-Logic-and-Symbolic-Execution/README.md

 2. Perform the verification of the partial correctness of the algorithm (3.5 points).

-Lonk to the LaTex document: https://www.overleaf.com/5573597111wnwgrzkdwsbr
+Link to the LaTex document: https://www.overleaf.com/read/fcsbwfwnmqfk